willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 The steps to solve a driven circuit,

-1. Suppress the driven input (set the input to $0$) and find the general form of the natural response.
-(The general form is after you solve the characteristic equation but before you use the initial conditions to find the unknown constants.)
+1. Find the general form of the natural response.
+Do this by suppressing the driven input (set the input to $0$).
+Ignore the initial conditions for now.
-2. Ignoring the initial conditions, find a forced response that solves the non-homogeneous differential equation.
-Specifically, find the particular solution that looks like a scaled version of the input forcing function.
-(Sometimes you might have to include derivatives of the input function in the proposed solution.)
+2. Find the forced response.
+The forced response is the one particular solution that looks like a scaled version of the input forcing function.
+Ignore the initial conditions for now.
+(Sometimes your proposed solution might have to include the input function plus its derivatives.)
 3. Superimpose (add) the natural response to the forced response to get the total response.
-4. Lastly, apply the initial conditions to resolve the unknown constants.
-(Holding off the initial conditions until this last step allows the natural and forced response to blend together to create the transition from initial state to steady state.)
+4. Last, apply the initial conditions to the total response and resolve the unknown constants.

+Holding off the initial conditions until this last step allows the natural and forced response to blend together to create the transition from initial state to steady state.

 {% capture summary %}so many terms{% endcapture %}
 {% capture details %}
-There are many different terms used in math, physics, and engineering related to this type of differential equation.
+There are so many terms used in math and engineering related to this type of differential equation.
 Be aware of these, but don't bother to memorize them.

 * Natural response is the *homogeneous solution* or the *force-free solution* or the *complementary solution* (because it complements the particular solution).

 * Forced response is a *particular solution* chosen from the general solution.
-Not just any particular solution, but one specifically derived from the the *steady-state response*.
+Not just any particular solution but the one specifically derived from the the long term behavior of the circuit, the *steady-state response*.

 * Total response is also called the *complete solution*.